InnocentusLime/innocentusLime.github.io/content/blog/quadjam_devlog_1.md

 playing in the background - there was something captivating about the boss itself!
 While even the young me understood that it was technically just a bunch of small balls, the way it moved and interracted with the level was very fun.
-The idea of you fighting this large blob of goo was really fun too!
+The idea of you fighting this large blob of goo was really cool too!

 However, the level felt short, really short, too short.
 It made sense in the scope of the game - it is just a boss.
 But I always wanted more.

 So here we are.
 It is 2025 and I can code.
-Looks like a perfect opportunity to tap into that childhood dream - this is where "Project Swarm" starts its life!
+Looks like a perfect opportunity to tap into that childhood dream.
+This is where "Project Swarm" starts its life!

 # Getting started

-After writing an arcanoid in macroquad that works in the browser, I decided, that immediately got the competenence to implement my new you idea.
+After writing an arcanoid in macroquad that works in the browser, I decided, that I now have the competenence to implement my new idea (what a fool).
 So I decided to recycle the code for Project Swarm.
-I immediately ran into a problem - I needed physics and I really am not a person capable of writing physics simulations.
+I immediately ran into a problem - I needed physics and I really am not a person capable of writing physics simulations (yet).

 For that reason, I grabbed what was available "on the market" - `rapier`.
 `Rapier` is a fast, advanced physics engine written entirely in Rust[^1].
 It has a good interop with the Bevy game engine[^2] and the Godot game engine[^3].

-However, the word "advanced" has a second side to it. `Rapier` is complicated.
+However, that "advanced" part is a double-edged sword. `Rapier` is complicated.
 Unless you write everything with rapier in mind beforehand, you will immediately find yourself writing some sort of wrapper around this monster...
-And not have the wrapper itself turn into a monster!
+And trying to stop the wrapper itself turning into something hideous!

-To cope with the overwhelming complexity and to connect everything nicely, I decided that some form dependency-injection was in-order.
-Which brings me to the other large component inside the game: a lightweight ECS library called [shipyard](https://crates.io/crates/shipyard).
+To cope with the overwhelming complexity and to connect everything nicely, I decided that some form of dependency-injection framework could help.
+Which brings me to the other large component inside the game: [shipyard](https://crates.io/crates/shipyard). `Shipyard` is one of many Rust ECS imeplementations.
+Why is everyone in the Rust community trying to implement an ECS?
+No idea!

 # What's ECS

 First of all, ECS is an architectural pattern.
 It is how you group the code.
 It is not a silver bullet that solves all possible problems.
-Here I will not dwelve into the technicalities of implementing the tools required for an ECS.
+Here I will not dwelve into the technicalities of implementing an ECS pattern.
 Just the most basic understanding.
+You have Wikipedia for in-depth stuff and actual Game Developer presentations for pros and cons.

+What does that mean?
 Imagine the way you would most likely write a game object.
 Unless you have chronic  academicisis or love functional programming, it would be something like this

 ```c++
 class MyCharacter {